Writing a Character Reference Letter for Court (Templates)

 Section 3: Body of the letter

-The following section is the body of the character reference letter, which takes up the most significant portion of the document.
+The following section is the body, which takes up the most significant portion of the document.
 This section should show the author’s awareness of the facts of the case, their opinion on the matter, the defendant’s character traits, and other details that can positively impact the defendant’s case.
-This information can be classified into the following sections within the body of the letter:

-Relevant background: This section should be clear what the individual is pleading guilty to and must state the matter at hand, for example, a DUI or public misdemeanor.
+• Relevant background: This section should be clear what the individual is pleading guilty to and must state the matter at hand

-Qualities of the person: The letter should then highlight the positive qualities of the person.
+• Qualities of the person: The letter should then highlight the positive qualities of the person.
 This is information that the judge or magistrate may not have access to unless it is brought to them by the defendant and their team.
-Therefore, the letter can discuss any voluntary work such as commitment at a community centre, their tendency to help others, and how they relate with other people in their community.
+Therefore, the letter can discuss any voluntary work such as commitment at a community center, their tendency to help others, and how they relate with other people in their community.
 Qualities outlined in this section should be as specific as possible; use real-life examples as supporting evidence to the claims made in this section.

-State if the charge is the defendant’s first offense: It should be clear if this is the defendant’s first charge for the specific offense they are being charged with.
+• State if the charge is the defendant’s first offense: It should be clear if this is the defendant’s first charge for the specific offense they are being charged with.
 If the person had done it previously, be forthcoming and declare it as this is usually an indication that it is not “unusual” for the person to behave the way they did.
 Precaution should be taken when talking about previous accounts as it might impact the case negatively.

-Whether the person has shown remorse: Remorse is a desirable quality for accused persons being rehabilitated.
+• Whether the person has shown remorse: Remorse is a desirable quality for accused persons being rehabilitated.
 The letter must then declare that the person in question is deeply remorseful for what they did.
 This can be supported by mentioning initiatives or steps they have taken to correct their mistakes.

-Discuss any hardships, or sacrifices faced by the person: The next part should outline the impact of the prosecution on their dependents or at work.
+• Discuss any hardships, or sacrifices faced by the person: The next part should outline the impact of the prosecution on their dependents or at work.
 The impacts of legal charges can vary depending on the offense and magnitude of the same.
-Examples of these impacts include depression, termination of employment, repentance, physical injury, etc.

-Familiarity with court case: A statement of facts of the case in the letter shows the court that the letter’s author is well informed and thus increases the credibility of the letter.
+• Familiarity with court case: A statement of facts of the case in the letter shows the court that the letter’s author is well informed and thus increases the credibility of the letter.
 The letter can also highlight the consequences of the potential criminal penalty expected.
 These consequences can be family-related, work-related, or personal.
-For example, if the accused is the family’s only source of income, it should be stated how potential jail terms might cause the suffering of those who are dependent on the accused, such as losing their home, lack of tuition fees, etc.

-Changes after the incident: A defendant’s actions after the offense can go a long way in convincing the judge or magistrate that they acknowledge their mistake and are willing to correct it.
+• Changes after the incident: A defendant’s actions after the offense can go a long way in convincing the judge or magistrate that they acknowledge their mistake and are willing to correct it.
 The letter can therefore mention these actions or changes.
-For example, for a DUI, the initiative could be enrolled for counseling or pay for any damages they caused while committing the offense.

 Section 4: Conclusion